tthorntone/AdNauseam-Wiki/Can-you-trust-uBlock?.md

     - uBlock Origin's logger allows you to see all behind-the-scene network requests, including its own (to GitHub, for updating filter lists).
 - How is an extension monetizing itself?
     - To best understand how its interests are aligned or at odd with yours.
-    - I have no intent to monetize uBlock Origin, ever.